Introduction to Cluster Algebras. Chapter 7: Triple diagrams and normal plabic graphs

+\cref{def:GX} below associates a diagram $\X(G)$ to a normal plabic graph.
+We will then show in \cref{lem:normaltriple} that $\X(G)$ is indeed a triple diagram.

-\begin{definition} The triple diagram $\X(G)$ associated to a normal plabic graph~$G$ is constructed as follows.
-To each trip in~$G$---either a one-way trip or a roundtrip---we associate a strand in the ambient disk~$\mathbf{D}$ by slightly deforming the trip, as shown in \cref{fig:plabic-to-triple}, so that the strand \begin{itemize}[leftmargin=.2in] \item runs along each edge of the trip, keeping the edge on its left, \item makes a U-turn at each black internal leaf (a vertex of degree~1); \item ignores black vertices of degree~2, \item makes a right turn (as sharp as possible) at each other black vertex, and \item makes a left turn at each white vertex~$v$ along the trip, passing through~$v$. \end{itemize} This collection of strands forms a triple diagram $\mathfrak{X}(G)$, see \cref{fig:normaltriple} and \cref{lem:normaltriple}. \end{definition}
+\begin{definition} Given a normal plabic graph $G$, we associate a diagram $\X(G)$ as follows.
+To each trip in~$G$---either a one-way trip or a roundtrip---we associate a strand in the ambient disk~$\mathbf{D}$ by slightly deforming the trip, as shown in \cref{fig:plabic-to-triple}, so that the strand \begin{itemize}[leftmargin=.2in] \item runs along each edge of the trip, keeping the edge on its left, \item makes a U-turn at each black internal leaf (a vertex of degree~1), \item ignores black vertices of degree~2, \item makes a right turn (as sharp as possible) at each other black vertex, and \item makes a left turn at each white vertex~$v$ along the trip, passing through~$v$. \end{itemize} \end{definition}